 The Inheritance Act

-Although the majority of time limits that apply when you are contesting a will are determined by a number of factors, most cases of will dispute are made in accordance with the Inheritance Act.
+In truth, the majority of time limits that apply when you’re contesting a will rest on a number of factors.
+But most will disputes come in accordance with the Inheritance Act.
 This Act gives you six months from the date of the probate to express your interest in contesting a will.
-However, there are some cases where the Act does not apply, and you may have more time to make your claim.
+However, there are some cases where the Act doesn’t apply, and you may have more time to make your claim.

 Financial Provision Claims

-As these types of dispute are covered under the Inheritance Act, they must also be made within six months of the probate.
+Because the Inheritance Act covers these disputes, they must also be made within six months of the probate.
 Special permission may be granted by a court if you have reasons for contesting a will after probate.

 Claims of Rectification

-In some cases of inheritance disputes, the issue is caused by an administrative or clerical error.
+In some cases of inheritance disputes, the issue is the result of an administrative or clerical error.
 As with other forms of will contesting, these too will require your claim being made within the six months of the probate date.

 Claims against an estate